Microsoft Azure Storage Overview

 - Security: Accessing any information by an intruder from your storage is not an easy task, and hence your data is secure.
 Azure Storage uses a shared key model to authenticate a user.
 Usage of the shared access signature (SAS) can restrict access to data.

 - Accessibility: You can access your data from anywhere over HTTP or HTTPS.
 You can write your code on Azure PowerShell or on Azure CLI.
-Azure Storage Explorer and Azure portal provide you an easy way to work with your data.
+Azure Storage Explorer and Azure portal provide you with an easy way to work with your data.

 If you have any doubts or queries related to Azure, do post on Azure Community.